Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">11/5/2024</td>
+<td align="center">11/6/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GQJUMN2K0/the-villainess-and-the-flower-field">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GZ7UDQ44G/hymn-of-the-stray">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Recognizing Alicia's talents, Luke asks her to become the watcher of Liz, who is likely<br>the Saint.
-Alicia sees it as a chance to become the heroine's rival and agrees.<br>She enters the Academy as a special exception, but finds herself in enemy territory...</p>
+<p align="center">The three girls practice to level up as a band.
+Nina is obsessed with beating<br>Diamond Dust, and researches ways to increase their popularity, but she fails to find anything<br>good.
+That's when Tomo and Rupa approach Nina after having been to see the three<br>girls perform the other day.</p>
 </td>
 </tr>
 </table>